pelican-eggs/eggs/bots/twitch/phantombot/README.md

 Port3: 1004

-this are forced and can't be changed!
+These settings are forced and can't be changed!